accounting

 Cost of Goods Sold

-The direct costs of producing goods sold by a company, including materials and labor.
+The direct costs of producing goods sold by a company, including materials and direct labor.

 Formula